solidusio/solidus.io/README.md

 3. Start the Middleman server.
 Note that this will also invoke Gulp via the external pipeline.

         $ bundle exec middleman server

+4. To build html and assets for production, run